Clare Turner - Art Psychotherapist

 I tend to book sessions in 4 week blocks (payable in advance) and suggest a ‘two month review and continue if required’ plan.
-Therapy sessions are 50 minutes long and cost £50.00 each which includes the use of any art media/materials.
+Therapy sessions are 50 minutes long and cost £50.00 each.
 I can offer a time-limited discount for those on benefits or a low income.

 I can facilitate sessions during the day, evenings and weekends.